 The panel are assured by The Raising Concerns Policy, that the provider has clear policies and procedures in place for staff and students to raise any patient safety concerns.
-Students are taught about Raising Concerns in all modules and in particular Module 7, through coursework and assessments.
+Students are taught about Raising Concerns in Module 5 and 6, through coursework and assessments.
 All staff, including outreach supervisors, are trained on Liftupp alerts and the notification of lapse of professionalism (NLP) process.
 Liftupp alerts can be used by staff if there is a patient safety concern.
 Points are given to NLP incidents and depending on the severity of the incidents these will be added into the Datix system.